 The Opera slowly revealed itself with the intensity of colours increasing from one room to another.

 The ceiling was a fascinating part of the room.
-Some will admire the famous, controversial painting by Marc Chagall that was added one hundred years after the construction.
+Some won’t stop admiring the famous, controversial painting by Marc Chagall that was added one hundred years after the construction.
 The multiple colours and the touches of white in the 240 m² painting contrast with the warm colours of the rest of the venue.
 I was more captivated by the imposing seven-ton bronze and crystal chandelier.
 To put it into perspective, it is as high as a two-storey house (8m)!

 The Opera Garnier is the most beautiful venue I have ever visited.
 If you live near Paris or plan to visit Paris, I highly recommend adding it to your to-do list.
-It’s the best 11 euros I spent during my last trip to Paris.
+It’s the best 11 euros I spent during my last trip to Paris and one of the best things to do in Paris on a rainy day.

 Have you ever visited the Opera Garnier?
 Or would you like to?
 I’d love to hear about your experience.
 Leave a comment below!